Quick Answer

 Do athletes need supplements?

 Not always.
-Most athletes can meet their needs through food, but some supplements may be useful depending on the situation.
+Most athletes can meet their needs through food first.
+Some supplements may be helpful depending on the athlete, sport, and situation.

 Conclusion